Veronica LaVerne Robinson

 Attorney Veronica Robinson has practiced law since she graduated in 1995 from University of Florida College of Law with a concentration in family and disability law.
 These two fields are related in both requires an attorney who is diligent and understands that winning in the courtroom is largely based upon the preparation outside of the courtroom.
 More importantly, both fields involve helping people during their most vulnerable time to move forward to their next chapter in this book called “Life.”

-Veronica’s legal expertise is in the representation of individuals in their disability claims.The disability claims range from representing students against school boards in their IDEA claims to representing individuals in Social Security Disability Claims.Veronica also represents husbands, wives, and children in divorce proceedings (dissolution of marriage); fathers and mothers in child support and timesharing (custody) cases; and children in child welfare and dependency proceedings.
+Veronica’s legal expertise is in the representation of individuals in their disability claims.
+The disability claims range from representing students against school boards in their ESE/IDEA claims and Guardian Advocacy cases.

-Distinguished by the lawyers governing Board, Veronica recently been designated as a Board as a Board Certified Attorney in Juvenile Law by the Florida Bar.
+Distinguished by the lawyers governing Board, Veronica recently been designated as a Board as a Board-Certified Attorney in Juvenile Law by the Florida Bar.

-Passionate about the needs of our most vulnerable, Veronica Robinson finds time to serve as CEO for the African-American Advocacy Center for Persons with Disabilities; an advisory board member for Florida Children’s First; and represents children in dependency and educational matters as an attorney-ad-litem.
+Passionate about the needs of our most vulnerable, Veronica Robinson finds time to serve as CEO for the African American Advocacy Center for Persons with Disabilities; an advisory board member for Florida Children’s First; and represents children in dependency and educational matters as an attorney-ad-litem.

-Veronica Robinson's superior trial skills has lauded her as an instructor for training attorneys for the National Association of Trial Lawyers in their dependency and civil litigation She has won numerous civil cases, promotions, and accolades for her superior legal and problem solving skills.
+Veronica Robinson's superior trial skills has lauded her as an instructor for training attorneys for the National Association of Trial Lawyers in their dependency and civil litigation She has won numerous civil cases, promotions, and accolades for her superior legal and problem-solving skills.

 Finally, it cannot be left unsaid that Veronica Robinson has been a member of Delta Sigma Theta Sorority, Inc. since 1995.